bharathcan/Pandas/README.md

 # Pandas
-All about pandas
+All about pandas ,
-Use data set if You import datasets from your system continue.. in next
+Use datasets, if You import datasets from your system continue.. in next